Common Name: white ash

 Where it is native to:

 Native to the Eastern United States.
-Found only in the southeastern part of the state; grows best in rich soil; intermediate in shade tolerance.
+Found only in the southeastern part of the state.

 Highly susceptible to the emerald ash borer, an insect whose larva bore into and girdle the tree often killing it over several seasons.